gsurma/jetson/README.md

 <img src="assets/crossroads_right.gif" width=500>

 #### Performance Tips
-* make sure that your compute unit operates at max performance, for jetson nano run `sudo nvpmodel -m 0 && sudo jetson_clocks `
+* make sure that your compute unit operates at the max performance, for jetson nano run `sudo nvpmodel -m 0 && sudo jetson_clocks
+`
 * don't run the control loop from the jupyter notebook, use a python script to lower latency
 * limit the number of operations performed in the control loop